Why Limiting Sugar in the First 1,000 Days of Life Matters More Than We Realized

 In the meantime, parents are left doing their best in a world full of sugar at every turn.
 Hopefully things will change more than just banning food dyes in America, but we are at a good start!

-One less juice box.
-One more real fruit.
-One more day holding off on the cookie.
+But honestly even small swaps matter.
+One less juice box, one more real fruit, one more day holding off on the cookie.

 Those little choices in the first 1,000 days?
 They ripple out for a lifetime.